yinyangsammy/hip-trip-hooray/README.md

 -   ## Typography

-    -   The typography for Hip Trip Hooray is chosen to feel retro, sophisticated and fun — think Miami Vice vibes with a touch of Condé Nast class.
+    -   The typography for Hip Trip Hooray is chosen to feel adventurous, sophisticated and fun — think Miami Art Deco vibes with a touch of Condé Nast class.

     1) **Title Font**

-         -   The title font, Pacifico, is used for the logo and key branding elements, giving the site its distinctive personality.
+         -   The title font, Pacifico, is used for the logo and key branding elements, giving the site its distinctive and playful personality.

         <h3 align="center"><img src="static/readme/pacifico.jpg"></h3>